 There’s a lot that goes into great customer service, and a lot that a customer might complain about.
 Perhaps an employee was unpleasant in dealing with a question or unknowledgeable about a certain item.
 The most common complaints surrounding customer service are over an attitude or irritated demeanor from an associate.

 How to Fix It: One bad interaction with an unpleasant employee can mean a customer will never return.
-Even worse, they very well may inform their friends about the experience.
+Even worse, they’re likely to tell their friends about the experience.
 Others will leave a poor review online, meaning that the negative experience reaches even more people.
 So it’s critical to react quickly to minimize the damage.
 If you’re in the store, speak directly with the customer and let them explain the issue and how the situation might have been better.
 If not, find a way to reach out to them after the fact.
 Apologize, offer a gift or discount, and promise that they will have a better experience the next time around.

 Keeping up with customer support and a steady stream of questions and concerns can be a monumental task.
 It gets harder when your business takes off and you’re more busy, too.
 And many great businesses hear complaints that their support or customer service contact is too slow or too hard to reach.
 So don’t be discouraged if you hear the complaint, just focus on finding ways to improve the problem.